knewin/io-api/README.md

 *Onde:*

 `key`: chave de autorização do cliente.

 `query`: palavras que representam uma consulta (operadores AND, OR e NOT - default OR).

-defaultOperator: possibilita definir o operador padrão a ser usado em uma consulta, com valores possíveis OR ou AND (default OR).
+`defaultOperator`: possibilita definir o operador padrão a ser usado em uma consulta, com valores possíveis OR ou AND (default OR).

 offset: posição inicial da lista de notícias recuperadas - descarta as notícias anteriores; a primeira notícia está na posição 0 (zero).

 filter: parâmetros a serem usados para restringir a busca de notícias.